-In March 2017 there were 48 actively monitored observation bores.
+As of March 2017 there were 48 actively monitored observation bores.
 These bores are geographically distributed throughout the Katunga WSPA and installed in both the Deep Lead and Shepparton Formation aquifers.

 Seven of the bores are vital to determine allocations each season; these bores will be read at least 12 times a year.
 If any of these bores fail, an alternative bore shall be used as close to the original bore site as is practical.
-The locations of these bores are shown in Figure 12 and listed in Schedule 1.
+The locations of these bores are shown in Figure 12 (on page 22) and listed in Schedule 1.

 Monitoring of other bores in the Katunga WSPA and the surrounding area will be undertaken taking into account pumping intensity and general coverage of the Katunga WSPA and the surrounding area.
-These bores are shown in Figure 13 and listed in Schedule 2.
+These bores are shown in Figure 13 (on page 23) and listed in Schedule 2.